-The form should be completed, signed by the Student Services Director, the Dean of Students, and must be approved by the Vice President of Administration.
+The form should be completed, signed by the Dean of Students, and must be approved by the Vice President of Administration.
 If the appeal is granted, the student must agree to pay the \$600 Summer Housing Fee, with 1/3 being paid on or before June 1st and the balance paid prior to the beginning of the Fall Semester.